Freed-Wu/translate-shell/docs/resources/config.md

 And we will preprocess the non-magic text:

-- convert `\t` to ` `, useful for translate programming variables
+- convert `\t` to ' ', useful for translate programming variables
 - strip trailing whitespaces, reduce length due to limitation of some translation engines
 - strip redundant whitespaces, reduce length due to limitation of some translation engines
-- convert `-\n` to ``, useful for reading pdf
+- remove `-\n`, useful for reading pdf
-- convert `\n` to ` `, useful for reading pdf
+- convert `\n` to ' ', useful for reading pdf
 - change `get_char` to `get char`, useful for translate programming variables
 - change `getChar` to `get char`, useful for translate programming variables
 - lowercase, useful for translate programming variables